-Summer is here and millions of North Americans are hitting the road in search of sunny beaches, mountain hideaways, and other gathering spots.
+Summer is on the horizon and millions of North Americans will be hitting the road in search of sunny beaches, mountain hideaways, and other gathering spots.
 Travel often means dining at new restaurants and even in other countries, which can be a great joy for many people.
 But those unfamiliar places are often challenging for individuals and families who strive to follow a special diet.
 Luckily, they don’t have to make the journey alone.

 Several allergy-conscious authors have visited small towns, big cities, and faraway places to uncover safe secrets.
-They each have knowledge to help remove the road blocks to food allergy travel.
+Some are new, some are classics.
+But they each have timeless knowledge to help remove the road blocks to food allergy travel.
 Most also cover advice for celiac and vegan travelers.

 Top Books for Food Allergy Travel

 Go Dairy Free: The Guide and Cookbook is a treasure trove of information for living dairy free.
 It includes everything from red, yellow, and green light cuisine recommendations to essential travel tips from an expert.
 The book focuses on dairy-free living, but it also includes suggestions for gluten-free, vegan, and multiple food allergic diners.
 And now, the 2nd edition is out!